arton0306/TetrisAi/README.md

 There are 2 versions of AI.

 1. Simple AI
-  - Setting AI parameters manually, and just considering current tetrix piece.
+  - Setting AI parameters manually, and just considering current tetris piece.
   - Only 2 files: TetrixAi.py and TetrixObject.py, < 400 lines totally.
   - Run: _python3 TetrixAi.py_
 2. Smart AI
-  - Trainning AI parameters with genetic algorithm, and considering current and next tetrix pieces.
+  - Trainning AI parameters with genetic algorithm, and considering current and next tetris pieces.
   - Only 2 files: TetrixAiMultiBlock.py and TetrixObject.py, < 600 lines totally.
   - Run: _python3 TetrixAiMultiBlock.py_
   - You can switch to train mode by modified the do_train flag in TetrixAiMultiBlock.py